jpgimenez/cbpi-pidsmartboil-withpump/README.md

-# PID Logic with boil threshold and boil power reduction.
+# PID Logic with Boil and Pump control

+Forked from [https://github.com/TChilderhose/cbpi-pidsmartboil](PID Smart Boil) by [https://github.com/TChilderhose](TChilderhose) and extended to be able to pulse the pump during the mash phase.

+These modficitions have been made so that CraftBeerPi3 would be better able to control single vessel breweries with integrated pumps.

 If the target Temperature is above a configurable "Max.
 PID Temperature" threshold the PID will be ignored and heater is switched into boil mode.
 This is helpful if you use the same kettle for mashing and boiling.